sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 1. Choose an existing list or create a new list to add the contacts to.
 1. Upload your file by dragging it into or clicking the CSV upload area.
 1. Once the CSV has populated, click **Next: Review CSV Upload**.

-1. Check the populated data.
+   A page appears displaying the data from the header row from of the CSV file.
+From the list you can select which custom field to associate to the data in the column.
+If there isn't a corresponding field, you can add a custom field.
 Only the **Email** field is required to complete the upload.
 Skipped column headers are not uploaded and do not appear as custom fields within an individual contact's profile.

 1. Select **Skip Column** to omit data from the contacts list.
-1. Click **Save Contacts**.
+1. Once you've gone through all of the headers, click **Save Contacts**.

+Once we have completed processing your new contacts, you will receive a summary notification email with the following information:

+* Total processed contacts
+* Number of new contacts
+* Number of updated contacts
+* Number of errors
+* Error messages for each errored row

+If there are any errors, there will be a link to download a CSV containing the errored rows so that you can reformat and reupload those contacts.

    The CSV uploads to your contacts database.
 You will receive an email to any addresses specified under [Notifications](https://sendgrid.com/marketing_campaigns/ui/notifications) once the CSV has been processed.
 If you encounter issues with uploading a CSV, see [List Upload Troubleshooting](https://sendgrid.com/docs/Classroom/Troubleshooting/Authentication/list_upload_troubleshooting.html) for more information.